ETF Guides Last Fact-Checked: 28 April 2026 · 8 min read

 Trading 212

 VWCE available commission-free in EUR.
 Fractional shares from €1, which suits monthly contribution plans.
-Trading 212 also produces an automated Irish Exit Tax report.
+Note Trading 212's only country-specific tax report is for Germany — Irish investors self-assess Exit Tax from the raw transaction export.

 Interactive Brokers

 All listings available — VWCE on Xetra/Italy or VWRA on LSE.
 IBKR's very low FX rate (~0.002%) makes the USD listing a strong choice for euro-funding investors using Wise multi-currency funding.
-CBI-regulated, Irish exit tax reports included.
+CBI-regulated; its Activity Statement gives granular per-disposal data you adapt onto Form 11 yourself.

 XTB